Economic activity and social change in the UK, real-time indicators: 2 May 2024

 Daily UK flights

-In the week to 24 March 2024, the daily average number of UK flights remained broadly unchanged when compared with the previous week and is now 7% higher than the equivalent week of 2023.
+The daily average number of UK flights remained broadly unchanged in the week to 28 April 2024 when compared with the previous week.
+This number was 4% higher than the number seen in the equivalent week of 2023.

 Our accompanying Daily UK flights dataset is available.